Wednesday, May 20, 2026

 Some amps even use multiple speakers (2×12 or 4×12 cabinets), which move more air and deliver a bigger, more powerful sound—ideal for live performances in larger venues.

-When deciding on wattage and speaker size, think about where you’ll be using the amp most: at home, in a rehearsal space, recording in a studio, or performing live.
+When deciding on wattage and speaker size, think about where you’ll use the amp most: at home, in a rehearsal space, in a studio, or performing live.
 The right choice should balance volume, tone, and convenience for your specific needs.

 Today, many players are also looking for practice-friendly features built into amps.
 Headphone outputs make it easy to practice silently without disturbing others, while aux inputs or Bluetooth connectivity let you jam along with backing tracks or stream music directly through your amp.
 These features, once considered luxuries, are now common even in affordable practice models.